 Sedation dentistry is focused on helping you relax during your procedures.
 Drs.
-Potts and Porter want you to have a pleasant experience when you’re in our office.
+Potts and Schamel want you to have a pleasant experience when you’re in our office.
 We can do this using medication that can help your body relax and can minimize symptoms of anxiety.

 What are My Options?